 On April 13, 2000, the Company completed arrangements to sell 1,500 shares of 6% cumulative convertible preferred stock plus a warrant for 75,000 shares of the Company's common stock to two members of its Board of Directors for \$1,500,000, on terms more favorable to the Company than it was then able to obtain from outside investors.
-The shares are convertible at the option of the holders into common stock at \$3.77 per share (based on the face value of the preferred shares).
+The shares are convertible at the option of the holders into common stock at \$3.77 per share.
 The conversion price may be below the trading market price of the stock at the time of conversion.
-The Company has valued the beneficial conversion feature using the intrinsic value method reflecting the April 13, 2000 commitment date and the most beneficial per share discount available to the preferred shareholders.
-Such value was \$265,000 and will be treated as a deemed dividend as of the commitment date.
 The holders of the preferred stock have liquidation rights equal to their original investment plus accrued but unpaid dividends.
 The investors would be entitled to make additional investments in the Company on the same terms as those on which the Company completes offerings of its securities with third parties within 6 months, if any such offerings are completed.
 If offerings totaling at least \$6 million are not completed during the 6 months, the investors have the right to acquire up to 1,126 additional shares of convertible preferred stock at \$6.33 per share.
-Any unconverted preferred stock is converted (based on the face value of the shares), at the applicable conversion price, on April 13, 2002 in the case of the original stock and two years after the first acquisition of any of the additional 1,126 shares, if any are acquired.
+Any unconverted preferred stock is converted, at the applicable conversion price, on April 13, 2002 in the case of the original stock and two years after the first acquisition of any of the additional 1,126 shares, if any are acquired.
 The warrant expires on April 13, 2005.